forsakend0ll/aws-static-website-deployment/README.md

 │
 ├── README.md                ← this documentation
 ├── architecture-diagram.gif ← architecture image
 ├── index.html               ← static site file
+├── error.html               ← custom error page (404)
 └── cloudfront-logs-example/ ← sample CloudFront access log
 ```
 ---
 ### CloudFront Logs
 CloudFront logging was enabled and configured to store logs in an S3 bucket.
-A sample log file (`sample-log.json`) is included in the `cloudfront-logs-sample/` folder to demonstrate successful logging and monitoring.
+A sample log file (sample-log.json) is included in the cloudfront-logs-sample/ folder to demonstrate logging and monitoring setup.

 ---
 ### Author